milo256/receval/README.md

 +(x 5)
 ```

-Declaring functions is similar to declaring variables
+Declaring functions is similar to declaring variables:
+```
+= calculate_area function -> int (int width int height)
+    *(width height)
+```

-following `->` is the return type, and
+Following `->` is the return type, and
 inside of the parentesis is the list of arguments.
 Since there is no initial value to infer the type from,
 function arguments need to be annotated with their type.
 Following the list of arguments is the function code itself,
 which must be a single expression.

-```
-= calculate_area function -> int (int width int height)
-    *(width height)
-```

 Receval is not parsed line-by-line.